-It won’t do you any favors in bad weather
+Tinted tail lights won’t help you in bad weather

-When visibility drops in either fog or a downpour, odds are, you’re going to need all the visibility you can get.
+When it comes to driving in adverse weather conditions, visibility will surely drop.
+With that in mind, in these conditions such as fog or a heavy downpour, odds are, you’re going to need all the visibility you can get.
 There is no escaping nature during our stints on the road, and every precaution must be made to ensure our safety by keeping our lighting systems visible even in inclement conditions.

-As stated earlier, tinting will put another layer of material between the light source and the recipient of this light source, making it a counter-intuitive addition to a properly-working component.
+As previously mentioned, adding a layer of material in between the light and the recipient of this light source makes it a counter-intuitive addition to a properly-working component.

 Are style points worth getting rear-ended?

-You have to ask yourself if risking an accident is worth the extra “pogi points” that you and your car might merit.
+If you want to tint your taillights, you will have to ask yourself, is it worth getting into a possible accident with this modification?
+While the “pogi points” may seem tempting, it is ultimately not worth it, especially with your safety and the safety of others on the line.
 Here’s the thing though, you won’t be impressing a lot of people with these kinds of modifications because they’re tacky and a bit pointless because of the aforementioned reasons.

 Form follows function – that has been misunderstood.
 Form and function should be one, joined in a spiritual union.

 If you’re looking to change the look of your car, try investing in improvements to the light’s output.
 Possibly consult a professional regarding a change like this as well, since electric components are not always the best things to DIY.